bishtj/sensor-analytics/ReadMe.md

 #### Large number of small files

-Spark default behaviour is to create one partition per file, therefore will create thousands of input partition each with much smaller than default block size (128 MB) which is not very optimal
+Spark default behaviour is to create one partition per file, therefore will create thousands of input partition each with much smaller than default block size (128 MB) which is not very optimal.
+It also will increase meta data size repository resources overheads.

 ## Proposed Solutions